ModischFabrications/CutSolver/README.md

 Wait a while for every dependency to build (~1000s) and all layers to be pushed (~400s).
 Feel free to drink some water and be bored, that's healthy from time to time.

-Check [Docker Hub](https://hub.docker.com/repository/docker/modischfabrications/cutsolver) to see results.
+Check [Docker Hub](https://hub.docker.com/r/modischfabrications/cutsolver) to see results.

 ## Dependencies

-*Everything should be handled by Docker and/or pipenv*
+*Everything should be handled by Docker and/or pipenv.*

 This project uses: